Thank you for signing up to . You will receive a verification email shortly.

-Our buckwheat pancakes take just 20 minutes to make and are perfect drizzled in honey.
+Our buckwheat pancakes take just 20 minutes to make and are delicious drizzled in honey.

 - 100g buckwheat flour